Harvest by Hillwood Logo

 Privacy

-Detached homes typically provide more privacy as they are not physically connected to neighboring houses, offering a greater buffer from noise and intrusions.
+A detached house typically provides more privacy as it is not physically connected to neighboring houses, offering a greater buffer from noise and intrusions.

 Cost & Maintenance

-Some attached homes–even those with upgraded features and luxury amenities – can be more affordable than detached homes in the same area, making them a popular choice for first-time homebuyers or those on a budget.
-Yard upkeep of the green spaces around attached homes is often included in homeowner association fees, making them more cost-effective.
+Some attached single family homes – even those with upgraded features and luxury amenities – can be more affordable than detached single family homes in the same area, making them a popular choice for first time buyers or those on a budget.
+They often have a lower purchase price.
+Yard upkeep of the green spaces around attached homes is often included in homeowner association fees as part of shared maintenance responsibilities, making them more cost-effective.

-Comparatively, detached homes can be more expensive to buy or build because you own a larger piece of land and a larger structure that costs more to build.
+Comparatively, a detached house can be more expensive to buy or build because you own a larger piece of land and a larger structure that costs more to build.
 Owners are usually responsible for the maintenance of both the house and the entire property, which can be more costly and time-consuming.
-And, with greater square footage and outdoor space, detached homes typically require more maintenance, such as lawn care and exterior upkeep.
+And, with greater square footage and outdoor space, detached single family homes typically require more maintenance, such as lawn care and exterior upkeep.

 An Exploration of Single-Family Attached Homes